European Monetary Policy

 - Providing liquidity to the system when needed

 If an EU country joins the Euro zone its central bank cedes much of its power to the ECB.

 The underlying economic philosophy of the ECB is that, in the long run, real income and the level of employment – that is, the real economy – is not determined by the money supply.
 The main objective of monetary policy is to achieve short term price stability as this is seen as the way to provide an economic framework for supply side growth.

-The policy instruments used is short term interest rates.
+The policy instrument used is short term interest rates.